Common eagle ray: Fishing

+Tourism

+This species has gained economic importance through underwater photographers and other SCUBA divers.

+Bioaccumulation

+A study in the Mediterranean Sea examined the mercury and methylmercury (the most common organic mercury compound) concentrations in three cartilaginous fish species.
+The common eagle ray was found to have lower mercury concentrations (0.67-1.01 mg/kg) than Chimaera monstrosa or Torpedo nobiliana.
+This is likely due to its diet as both the other two species feed on higher trophic levels (compared to the invertebrates that make up this eagle ray's diet).
+It also had the lowest methylmercury concentration (an average of 72%).
+This species does, however, appear to have higher levels of arsenic in its tissues than pelagic ray species.

 Status

+The International Union for Conservation of Nature to rate it as "critically endangered".

 The taxonomic position of this fish is unclear as populations in the Mediterranean Sea may be a different species from those in the southeastern Atlantic.
 In the Gulf of Lion in the northwestern Mediterranean Sea, populations declined in the 1970s, and there and elsewhere in the Mediterranean, the fish is under threat from intensive fishing.
+The population has also been declining in the Atlantic Ocean off the coast of Europe, where it was once one of the most common skate and ray bycatch species (which collectively made up a total of about a quarter of the total catch by mass in 1881).
+The species is now rare in the region.

 Along the coast of West Africa it is also the subject of artisanal fishing activities but these are less intensive and populations may be steady.
-The International Union for Conservation of Nature to rate it as "critically endangered".